-While Etherum exchanges give users access to a whole new financial system for selling and buying cryptocurrencies to make profits, these platforms are aimed towards people who would like to actively buy/sell and trade directly.
+While Ethereum exchanges give users access to a whole new financial system for selling and buying cryptocurrencies to make profits, these platforms are aimed at people who would like to actively buy/sell and trade crypto directly.
 For people who would prefer to have an investment expert do trading on their behalf, a broker is a better option.

 The client never actually buys the cryptocurrency and the broker only offers different contracts of cryptocurrencies, letting the client pocket the profit (minus the broker’s fee, of course).

 Leveraged products offer anywhere from 3 times to 100x exposure, with the broker investing money along with the client’s, buying crypto, while charging an interest against the loan.
 When the position is closed at a higher position, the loaned amount is returned to the investor, along with any interest or other charge, giving the client his original money and the difference (profit).
 Through this, a client can multiply his or her profits many folds.
 A drawback to leveraging is that the elasticity of profits also mean greater losses, as the broker can liquidate the order if the Ethereum price falls and recover the invested money, leaving nothing for the client.

 Contract For Differences (CFDs) is a speculative contract that allows a person to buy a contract with speculation of the rise in the value of the underlying asset (Ethereum in this case), paying a premium above the market rate.
 The contract can be closed anytime, with the difference between the contract rate and the market value being pocketed as a profit (or a loss).